Approximately Gaussian Replicator Flows: Nonconvex Optimization as a Nash-Convergent Evolutionary Game: Experiments

 \autoref{fig:threehump_bigmean} and \autoref{fig:threehump_bigcov} illustrate the robustness of our approach to poorly conditioned initial points.
 The objective is a classic three-hump camel function:

-The global minimum of this function lies at the origin, with a local minimum on each side.
-We test a poorly conditioned initial mean of $m(0)=(4, 4)$, with initial covariance matrices of $C(0)=10 I$ for \autoref{fig:threehump_bigmean} and $C(0)=100 I$ for \autoref{fig:threehump_bigcov}.
-In both cases the ODE succeeds in recovering from the poor initialization and converges to the global minimum.
+The unique global minimum of this function lies at the origin, with a local minimum on each side.
+At points with sufficiently large $x_1$-values, this function exhibits an ill-conditioned Hessian and a large-magnitude gradient that is nearly orthogonal to the $x_2$-direction.
+We test such a poorly conditioned initial mean of $m(0)=(4, 4)$, with initial covariance matrices of $C(0)=10 I$ for \autoref{fig:threehump_bigmean} and $C(0)=100 I$ for \autoref{fig:threehump_bigcov}.
+In both cases, the ODE succeeds in recovering from the poor initialization and converges to the global minimum.
 This suggests that our approach successfully leverages the adaptive step size capabilities of the underlying RK23 ODE solver.